Assistant Professor, Child Study Center; Director, The Education Collaboratory at Yale

 - Christina Cipriano, Ph.D. is an Assistant Professor at the Yale Child Study Center and the Director of the Education Collaboratory at Yale.
 Prior to this appointment, Dr. Cipriano served for five years as the Director of Research at the Yale Center for Emotional Intelligence.
 Dr. Cipriano is an Applied Developmental and Educational Psychologist, and her research focuses on social and emotional learning intervention and assessment in the service of marginalized student and teacher populations through systematic examination of the interactions within their homes, schools, and communities to promote pathways to optimal developmental outcomes.
 Chris is a national expert in SEL and has extensive experience working in classrooms with marginalized populations, providing training to teachers and support staff, and direct instruction to students.
 Dr. Cipriano is the Principle Investigator of several funded research to practice projects and regularly disseminate her science in both academic journals and professional development workshops for pre-service and in-service educators and school personnel.
 Dr. Cipriano currently manages a research portfolio of over $12 million dollars in SEL research, including federal and foundation grant funding.
 She has published 75+ papers, commentaries, and reports, spanning top tier peer-reviewed journals, and media outlets such as The Washington Post, Education Week, PBS, The Greater Good Science Center, and Edsurge.
 Dr. Cipriano’s leadership in the field has been recognized by the US Department of Education, earning her an appointment on the Social and Behavioral Panel of the Institute of Education Sciences in addition to other federal work groups that are informing the future of SEL research, practice, and policy.
 A Jack Kent Cooke Scholar, Dr. Cipriano received her Ph.D. and a Certificate in Human Rights and International Justice from the Boston College Lynch School of Education, her Ed.M. from the Harvard Graduate School of Education, and B.A. from Hofstra University Honors College.
 Dr. Cipriano currently serves on the Professional Advisory Board of the National Center for Learning Disabilities and Teachstone.
 Dr. Cipriano is the mother of four beautiful children who inspire her daily to take the moon and make it shine for everyone.
 You can learn more about Chris at drchriscip.com

 Program Manager 1; Lab Manager, Education Collaboratory at YaleLinda Torv (she/her), MPH, identifies as a cis-gendered, heterosexual, Mexican-American woman.
 Linda holds a Bachelor of Science in Public Health and a Master of Public Health from Southern Connecticut State University.
-Linda joined the Yale Center for Emotional Intelligence in February of 2019 as the Program Manager for Research.
-In September of 2022, Linda transitioned to Associate Director of Research Administration at the Center.
-Effective July 1, 2023, Linda will transition to Lab Manager for the Education Collaboratory within the Yale Child Study Center.
-In her role, Linda supports researchers at all career levels with the management of these research projects, including hiring and staffing, creating and maintaining partnerships, and university and grant reporting.
-Prior to her work at the Yale, Linda managed a statewide nutrition, fitness and gardening program through the University of Connecticut, Department of Extension, funded through the National Institute Food and Agriculture.
+Linda is the Lab Manager for the Education Collaboratory within the Yale Child Study Center.
+In her role, Linda manages the administrative functions for the lab, including hiring and staffing, partnership development, and sponsored project administration.
+Linda also supports in the training of our postgraduate and postdoctoral trainees as well as our lab's DEI work.
+Prior to her work at the Education Collaboratory, Linda managed administrative operations of the research portfolio at the Yale Center for Emotional Intelligence.
+Prior to her work at Yale, Linda managed a statewide nutrition, fitness and gardening program through the University of Connecticut, Department of Extension, funded through the National Institute Food and Agriculture.
 In her free time, Linda enjoys spending time outdoors with her husband, son, and dog.

 Senior Administrative Assistant; Lab Coordinator, Education Collaboratory at YaleZoë Soeters joined Yale as a full-time employee in 2016 at the Yale Law School Career Development Office.
 In 2019, Zoe joined the Yale Center for Emotional Intelligence as a Senior Administrative Assistant for the Executive Director.
 In July of 2021, she became the Operations Coordinator for Research at the YCEI.
 Effective July 2023, Zoë has transitioned to the Lab/Program Coordinator for the Education Collaboratory at Yale.
 In her current position at the Education Collaboratory at Yale, Zoë works closely with Linda Torv and Dr. Chris Cipriano to provide administrative support.
 She has been at Yale for over 15 years in various departments across the Yale School of Medicine, Yale Law School, and even the Yale Center for British Art.
 She graduated from Marist College with a B.A. in English Literature, minor in Psychology, and holds a Certificate in Accounting from Post University.
 Outside of the office, Zoë enjoys spending time with her husband and dog, reading, baking all the things, and horseback riding.